youldash/iOS/Day 2/README.md

 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.8.png" width="100%" /></div>
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.9.png" width="100%" /></div>

 * To disable ARC for this class only (and not for the entire project), Hide both Utility and Debug areas and only show both Editor and Navigator areas.
-This view configuration grants you more space to work on and keeps you from getting distracted by other elements that might not be of relevance to tis current task
+This view configuration grants you more space to work on and keeps you from getting distracted by other elements that might not be of relevance to tis current task.

 * Click on the "Arrays" project file (blue icon in the Navigator area) and confirm that you have a similar view like this one:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.10.png" width="100%" /></div>